Slavery in ancient Greece: Slavery conditions

 It is difficult to appreciate the condition of Greek slaves.
 According to Aristotle, the daily routine of slaves could be summed up in three words: "work, discipline, and feeding".
 Xenophon notes the accepted practice of treating slaves as domestic animals, that is to say punishing them for disobedience and rewarding them for good behaviour.
 For his part, Aristotle prefers to see slaves treated as children and to use not only orders but also recommendations, as the slave is capable of understanding reasons when they are explained.

 Greek literature abounds with scenes of slaves being flogged; it was a means of forcing them to work, as were control of rations, clothing, and rest.
 This violence could be meted out by the master or the supervisor, who was possibly also a slave.
 Thus, at the beginning of Aristophanes' The Knights (4–5), two slaves complain of being "bruised and thrashed without respite" by their new supervisor.
 However, Aristophanes himself cites what is a typical old saw in ancient Greek comedy:He also dismissed those slaves who kept on running off, or deceiving someone, or getting whipped.
 They were always led out crying, so one of their fellow slaves could mock the bruises and ask then: 'Oh you poor miserable fellow, what's happened to your skin?
-Surely a huge army of lashes from a whip has fallen down on you and laid waste your back?'The condition of slaves varied very much according to their status; the mine slaves of Laureion and the pornai (brothel prostitutes) lived a particularly brutal existence, while public slaves, craftsmen, tradesmen and bankers enjoyed relative independence.
+Surely a huge army of lashes from a whip has fallen down on you and laid waste your back?'The condition of slaves varied very much according to their status; the mine slaves of Laurion and the pornai (brothel prostitutes) lived a particularly brutal existence, while public slaves, craftsmen, tradesmen and bankers enjoyed relative independence.
 In return for a fee (ἀποφορά / apophora) paid to their master, they could live and work alone.
 They could thus earn some money on the side, sometimes enough to purchase their freedom.
 Potential emancipation was indeed a powerful motivator, though the real scale of this is difficult to estimate.